Registration closed — Follow us on LinkedIn for next event updates →

 5. You walk into the meeting with a recommendation backed by the client's own data, external benchmarks, and pre-built answers to the three hardest questions they'll ask.

 You're good at what you do.
 You've been paying attention to AI, maybe using it a little, but you know there's more.
 You want to learn by doing - not by watching someone else's demo.
-And you'd rather spend two days with interesting, thoughtful women than sit through another virtual event.
+And you'd rather spend a day with interesting, thoughtful women than sit through another virtual event.
 This is for you.

 Illustration of a person and robot hugging